wallarm/product-documentation/docs/4.6/fast/en/poc/examples/azure-devops-cimode.md

 The integration of FAST in CI MODE into the Azure DevOps pipeline is configured via the `azure-pipelines.yml` file.
 The detailed schema of the `azure-pipelines.yml` file is described in [Azure DevOps official documentation](https://docs.microsoft.com/en-us/azure/devops/pipelines/yaml-schema?view=azure-devops&tabs=schema%2Cparameter-schema).

-> #### Info:: Configured workflow
->
+!!! info "Configured workflow"
-> Further instructions require already configured workflow that corresponds to one of the following points:
+    Further instructions require already configured workflow that corresponds to one of the following points:

-> - Test automation is implemented.
+      * Test automation is implemented.
 In this case, the FAST node token should be [passed](#passing-fast-node-token) and the [request recording](#adding-the-step-of-request-recording) and [security testing](#adding-the-step-of-security-testing) steps should be added.
-> - The set of baseline requests is already recorded.
+      * The set of baseline requests is already recorded.
 In this case, the FAST node token should be [passed](#passing-fast-node-token) and the [security testing](#adding-the-step-of-security-testing) step should be added.

 ## Passing FAST Node Token